Nyadol Nyuon is a lawyer, community advocate, writer, and accomplished public speaker.

 Since then, Nyadol has completed a Bachelor of Arts from Victoria University and a Juris Doctor from the University of Melbourne.
 She now works as a commercial litigator with Arnold Bloch Leibler.

-Nyadol is a vocal advocate for human rights, multiculturalism, the settlement of refugees and those seeking asylum.
+Nyadol Nyuon is a vocal advocate for human rights, multiculturalism, the settlement of people with refugee experiences and those seeking asylum.
 She has worked and volunteered extensively in these areas with a range of organisations.

 Stay up to date with Nyadol Nyuon on Twitter.